nterreri/thesis/report/chapter4.md

 SOLID principles of software design were followed in the design of the system;
 these are dependency management principles (policing the "import" statements throughout the project) and clean design principles (Martin, 2003, Section 2).
-Additionally, clean code design guidelines (Martin, 2009) were also followed.
+Additionally, clean code design guidelines (Martin, 2009; McConnell, 2004, chapter 5) were also followed.
 The chief purpose of these efforts is to design the system for change, and make the code readable to *humans* (Martin, ibid, pp.13-14).
 This approach leads to extremely specialized and short class bodies and functions, and